Cerebral hemisphere

-The central sulcus is a prominent fissure which separates the parietal lobe from the frontal lobe and the primary motor cortex from the primary somatosensory cortex.
+Each hemisphere is further subdivided into a frontal, parietal, occipital, and temporal lobe.
+The central sulcus is a prominent fissure that separates both the frontal lobe from the parietal lobe and the primary motor cortex from the primary somatosensory cortex.
+Three of the four lobes also have "poles": the occipital pole, the frontal pole, and the temporal pole.

-Macroscopically the hemispheres are roughly mirror images of each other, with only subtle differences, such as the Yakovlevian torque seen in the human brain, which is a slight warping of the right side, bringing it just forward of the left side.
-On a microscopic level, the cytoarchitecture of the cerebral cortex, shows the functions of cells, quantities of neurotransmitter levels and receptor subtypes to be markedly asymmetrical between the hemispheres.
-However, while some of these hemispheric distribution differences are consistent across human beings, or even across some species, many observable distribution differences vary from individual to individual within a given species.
+The two cerebral hemispheres are nicely macroscopic mirror images of each other, with subtle anatomical differences between them, such as the Yakovlevian torque that is sometimes seen in the human brain.
+Nevertheless, on a microscopic level, the functions of cells, the quantities of neurotransmitters, and the types of receptors between the hemispheres is markedly asymmetrical.
+While some of these hemispheric distribution differences are consistent across human beings, or even across some species, many observable distribution differences vary from individual to individual within a given species.